Jude Bellingham: England call up Borussia Dortmund midfielder

 Jude Bellingham has been called up to the England squad for the first time following the withdrawal of James Ward-Prowse and Trent Alexander-Arnold through injury.

-The 17-year-old midfielder was originally included in the U21 squad, but will now link up with the senior team ahead of the games against Republic of Ireland, Belgium and Iceland.
+The 17-year-old midfielder was originally included in the Under-21 squad, but will now link up with the senior team ahead of the games against Republic of Ireland, Belgium and Iceland.

 Bellingham has impressed since making a summer switch from Birmingham City to Dortmund, featuring in 10 matches, scoring once.